cleary/ansible-tidalcycles/README.md

 # ansiblise installation of tidalcycles environment(s)
 ansible roles for simplifing the [Tidal Cycles](https://tidalcycles.org) live coding environment install, with multiple playbooks supporting common editors used with Tidal (vscode, atom, vim).

+**Currently, only supported on ubuntu 20.04 and derivative distros**

 # usage:
 This repository is now using git-submodules for roles, so use the following clone command: